-- 52).
-They were arrived within three days' journey of the Spice country, the rich object of their invasion.
-[See Mommsen, Römische Geschichte, v. p.
-608 sqq.] - [3] By the slaughter of Varus and his three legions.
-See the first book of the Annals of Tacitus.
-Sueton. in August. c.
-23, and Velleius Paterculus, I. ii. c.
-117, &c.
-Augustus did not receive the melancholy news with all the temper and firmness that might have been expected from his character. - [4] Tacit.
-Annal.
-I. ii. [i.
+- [4] Tacit.
+Annal. l. ii. [i.
 11].
-Dion Cassius, I. Ivi. p.
+Dion Cassius, l. lvi. p.
 832 [33], and the speech of Augustus himself, in Julian's Cæsars.
 It receives great light from the learned notes of his French translator, M. Spanheim. - [5] Germanicus, Suetonius Paulinus, and Agricola were checked and recalled in the course of their victories.
 Corbulo was put to death.
 Military merit, as it is admirably expressed by Tacitus, was, in the strictest sense of the word, imperatoria virtus. - [6] Cæsar himself conceals that ignoble motive; but it is mentioned by Suetonius, c.
 47. The British pearls proved, however, of little value, on account of their dark and livid colour.
 Tacitus observes, with reason (in Agricola, c.
 12), that it was an inherent defect.
 "Ego facilius crediderim, naturam margaritis deesse quam nobis avaritiam." - [7] Claudius, Nero, and Domitian.
-A hope is expressed by Pomponius Mela, I. iii. c.
+A hope is expressed by Pomponius Mela, l. iii. c.
 6 (he wrote under Claudius), that, by the success of the Roman arms, the island and its savage inhabitants would soon be better known.
 It is amusing enough to peruse such passages in the midst of London. - [8] See the admirable abridgment, given by Tacitus, in the Life of Agricola, and copiously, though perhaps not completely, illustrated by our own antiquarians, Camden and Horsley.
-[See Appendix 2.] - [9] [There is no good ground for the identification of mons Graupius with the Grampian hills.
-The date of the battle was 84 or 85 A.D.; the place is quite uncertain.]

-[10] The Irish writers, jealous of their national honour, are extremely provoked on this occasion, both with Tacitus and with Agricola.
-[Agricola's design was not carried out because Domitian refused to send the additional legion.]

-[11] See Horsley's Britannia Romana, I. i. c.
-10.

-[12] The poet Buchanan celebrates, with elegance and spirit (see his Sylvæ, v.), the unviolated independence of his native country.
-But, if the single testimony of Richard of Cirencester was sufficient to create a Roman province of Vespasiana to the north of the wall, that independence would be reduced within very narrow limits.

-[13] See Appian (in Prooem.
-[5]) and the uniform imagery of Ossian's poems, which, according to every hypothesis, were composed by a native Caledonian.

-[14] See Pliny's Panegyric, which seems founded on facts.

-[15] Dion Cassius, I. Ixvii.
-[6 et sqq.].

-[16] Herodotus, I. iv. c.
-94. Julian in the Cæsars, with Spanheim's observations.
+[See Appendix 2.] - [9][There is no good ground for the identification of mons Graupius with the Grampian hills.
+The date of the battle was 84 or 85; the place is quite uncertain.] - [10] The Irish writers, jealous of their national honour, are extremely provoked on this occasion, both with Tacitus and with Agricola.
+[Agricola's design was not carried out because Domitian refused to send the additional legion.] - [11] See Horsley's Britannia Romana, l. i. c.
+10. - [12] The poet Buchanan celebrates, with elegance and spirit (see his Sylvæ, v.), the unviolated independence of his native country.
+But, if the single testimony of Richard of Cirencester was sufficient to create a Roman province of Vespasiana to the north of the wall, that independence would be reduced within very narrow limits. - [13] See Appian (in Prooem.
+[5]) and the uniform imagery of Ossian's poems, which, according to every hypothesis, were composed by a native Caledonian. - [14] See Pliny's Panegyric, which seems founded on facts. - [15] Dion Cassius, I. lxvii.
+[6 et sqq.]. - [16] Herodotus, I. iv. c.
+94. Julian in the Cæsars, with Spanheim's observations. - [17]Plin.

-[17] Plin.
 Epist. viii.
-9.

-[18] Dion Cassius, I. Ixviii. p.
+9. - [18] Dion Cassius, I. Ixviii. p.
 1123, 1131 [6 and 14].
 Julian. in Cæsaribus.
 Eutropius, viii.
 2, 6.
 Aurelius Victor in Epitome.
 [See Appendix 3.]